DoebelnAtz/PERN_Stack_Template/server/README.md

-Server template using ExpressJS, PostgreSQL and Typescript
+Server template using Node with Express, PostgreSQL and Typescript